 Methamphetamine, or meth, is a potent drug that stimulates the central nervous system.
 It is made illicitly in labs and sold on the street under such common names as: chalk, ice, speed, meth, glass, crank, Tina, Chrissy and crystal.
 Meth is a white powder that can easily be dissolved in water or alcohol, and can be taken orally, smoked, snorted or injected.
 It is classified as a Schedule II controlled narcotic in the U.S. and it can be legally purchased with a prescription, or illicitly on the street.
 Meth is a distinctive drug that can reveal telltale signs of meth use.

 Meth was originally popular with white, male blue-collar workers, but that is changing as the drug is being used in other parts of the U.S. The National Household Survey on Drug Abuse reported that in 1996 about 5 million people stated that they had tried the drug at least once in their lifetime.
 If you suspect a loved one of using meth, you should familiarize yourself with the signs and symptoms of the drug to determine if it is being used.
+Call our addiction treatment specialists for drug rehab in Tampa specializing in meth addiction.
 Some of the telltale signs of meth use are:

 - Increased physical activity and wakefulness, with an increased attention span

 - Feelings of euphoria produced by the release of very high levels of dopamine into the reward center of the brain

 - A decrease in appetite that may result in significant weight loss